vaneseltine/nominally/paper.md

 and "Vaneseltine, M PhD" in a third.
 `Nominally` is designed to assist in the initial stages of record linkage across datasets, during cleaning and preprocessing.
-`Nominally` simplifies and parses a single-string personal name of [Western name order](https://en.wikipedia.org/wiki/Personal_name#Name_order) into six core fields: title, first, middle, last, suffix, and nickname.
+`Nominally` uses a rule-based process [@Christen2012] to simplify and parse a single-string personal name of [Western name order](https://en.wikipedia.org/wiki/Personal_name#Name_order) into six core fields: title, first, middle, last, suffix, and nickname.
 Typically, `nominally` is used to parse entire lists or of names en masse.